cort-robinson/warforged5e/README.md

 - [Skeleton](https://nodejs.org/en/)
 - [jQuery](https://jquery.com/)

+## About the Authors ##

+Cort Robinson:
+  Growing up in a military family, Cort has travelled all around the US.
+Throughout that time he developed a love and passion for technology and computer science.
+As a student at Holberton school of Computer Science, Cort has developed skills across a wide range of technologies and is always excited to expand his knowledge in to new areas.

+Jacob Scott:
+  World traveller and beard extraordinair, Jacob is excited to bring all of his experiences to the software development space and make a mark in the creative gaming industy.
+With a degree and military history his interests naturally focus on this area, but his love of storytelling and good worksmanship in the space attracts his interests in many diverse projects.

 ## :memo: License ##

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.